 If the payment from the Plan is not a qualified distribution and you do not do a rollover to a Roth IRA or a designated Roth account in an employer plan, you will be taxed on the earnings in the payment.
-If you are under age 591/2, a 10% additional income tax on early distributions (generally, distributions made before age 591⁄2) will also apply to the earnings (unless an exception applies).
+If you are under age 591⁄2, a 10% federal early withdrawal penalty will also apply to the earnings (unless an exception applies).
 However, if you do a rollover, you will not have to pay taxes currently on the earnings and you will not have to pay taxes later on payments that are qualified distributions.